 Thursday, Sept 17, 6 p.m. - 8 p.m.

 Students in Distress

-The College provides a Student Assistance Team to respond to students experiencing psychological or emotional distress, exhibiting distress or disoriented behavior, or where referral or transport to a hospital for reasons of psychological or emotional distress or disorientation occurs.
-Generally, the Student Assistance Team will assess the nature and pattern of behavior and the extent of disruption to College activities and to the student's ability to learn.
+The College provides a Behavioral Intervention Team (BIT) to respond to students experiencing psychological or emotional distress, exhibiting distress or disoriented behavior, or where referral or transport to a hospital for reasons of psychological or emotional distress or disorientation occurs.
+Generally, the Behavioral Intervention Team (BIT) will assess the nature and pattern of behavior and the extent of disruption to College activities and to the student's ability to learn.
 All team deliberations and information related to a student are private to the extent permitted by law.
 Consultation may occur with officials of the College with a legitimate educational interest or other appropriate parties.
 The objective of the team is to engage the students in managing and ultimately alleviating their distress.

 Title IX: Sex Discrimination, Sexual Assault, Harassment, and Sexual Violence